Frequently Asked Questions

 - Knowledge as a Service - delivers contextual information exactly where you need it

-ToolJump is fundamentally different with its Knowledge as a Service approach:
+ToolJump complements AI agents with its Knowledge as a Service approach:

 |---|---|